Get an annual AARP membership for only $9. Offer ends 12/11.

 The requirements to be a home health aide vary by state.
 Usually, home health workers are unlicensed, but many undergo training and are required to complete a competency evaluation training.3

 Medicare covers part-time or intermittent home health services that are considered medically necessary.
-Usually, this requires a medical diagnosis that indicates you’re homebound, or need mobility and transportation support.4 Medicare won’t cover around-the-clock medical care in your home.
-They also don’t cover home care if it’s needed solely for personal ADLs, like grooming.
+Usually, this requires a medical diagnosis that indicates you’re homebound or need mobility and transportation support.4 Medicare won’t cover around-the-clock medical care in your home.
+They also don’t cover home care needed solely for personal ADLs, like grooming.

 » Learn About: Medicare coverage for home care

 Private insurance often provides some level of coverage for home health support.
-Check with your plan to determine what they will cover and what your out-of-pocket costs will be.
+Check with your plan to determine what they will cover and potential out-of-pocket costs.

 Medicaid coverage varies from state to state but often covers home health and personal care services.5